sammydigits/multirotor.tools/README.md

-## Welcome to Multirotor Tools
+## Multirotor Tools

-This is a directory of online resources, websites and apps, related to drones and FPV.
+A directory of resources/websites/apps/softwate related to drones and FPV.

 ### How to Contribute